Common slow worm: Reproduction

 Females sometimes mate later with other males.
 The gestation period of the females is 11 to 14 weeks, after which they usually give birth to eight to twelve young (extreme values: 2 to 28) between mid-July and the end of August, sometimes even later.
 Slow worms are ovoviviparous; at birth, the 7 to 10cm long young animals are in a very thin, transparent egg shell, which they pierce immediately afterwards.
 They initially weigh less than a gram and still have a remnant of the yolk.
-Juvenile slow worms have a contrasting color scheme and pattern.
-The upper side of the body is silvery white to golden yellow, while the sides and underside are black.

-Predators

-Predators of A. fragilis include adders, badgers, birds of prey, crows, domestic cats, foxes, hedgehogs, pheasants, and smooth snakes.
-Slow worms detect the presence of predators with their tongues by flicking them in and out to 'smell'.

 Ecology

-These reptiles are largely nocturnal and do not bask in the sun like other reptiles, instead choosing to warm themselves indirectly under objects such as rocks that have been warmed by the sun.
+These reptiles do not bask in the sun like other species, instead choosing to warm themselves indirectly under objects such as rocks that have been warmed by the sun.
 They are often found in long grass and other moist environments.
+In the UK, slow worms are commonly encountered in gardens and allotments, where they can be encouraged to enter and assist in the removal of pest insects by placing black plastic or providing places to shelter such as piles of logs, corrugated iron sheets, or tiles.
+On warm days, one or more slow worms can often be found underneath these heat collectors.

+The activity pattern of a slow worm is often irregular and largely determined by the environment.
+For example, research shows they tend to be awake during the first sunlight hours, the twilight hours, and after rainfall.
+A reason for this could be that this relates to the activity of their prey.

+Predators include adders, badgers, birds of prey, crows, domestic cats, foxes, hedgehogs, pheasants, and smooth snakes.
+Slow worms detect the presence of predators with their tongues by flicking them in and out to 'smell'.
+Like many other lizards, they can autotomize, meaning that they have the ability to shed their tails to escape predators.
+While the tail regrows, it does not reach its original length.

-In a 2009 study of a Danish population, the diet of the slow worm was found to include slugs, snails, earthworms, caterpillars, and pill millipedes.
+The diet of a slow worm consists mainly of invertebrates, such as slugs, snails, and earthworms.